 The project is close to being finished and the client keeps changing their mind.
 Here is how to work with this type of client:

 - Create a strong detailed plan and include revision costs if those plans are changed.

-- Make sure the client understands you bill for all your time including revisions and past work.
+- Make sure the client understands your bill for all your time including revisions and past work.

-- Get approval of the project before you start working on it.
+- Get the approval of the project before you start working on it.